How to Include Your Accomplishments on Your Resume

 For example, a recruiting department might be measured by whether or not it sourced the right talent.
 An accounting department might be graded by how clean their audits were.
 A purchasing department might be rated by the money it saved.
 A restaurant might be measured by the number of repeat customers or the quality of their online reviews.

 Estimate the level of change that you helped to engineer in your role and quantify it if possible.
-For example, you might state that reduced negative audit findings by 50%.
-Perhaps you cut travel expenses in your department by 20%, or reduced staff turnover by 25%.
+For example, you might state that you reduced negative audit findings by 50%.
+Perhaps you cut travel expenses in your department by 20% or reduced staff turnover by 25%.
+It’s a smart strategy to highlight these percentages in boldface so that they “pop” on the page.

 If the change can't easily be expressed in quantitative terms, use qualitative language that appropriately points to the magnitude of change.
 For example, you could say: